Innovative training while they studied sees students join Police Scotland Covid-19 response

 For Edinburgh Napier students interested in becoming a Special Constable, they can contact Andrew Wooff on firstname.lastname@example.org

 Header image courtesy of Ninian Reid on Flickr.
-Image cropped for use, original image can be viewed here.
-CC BY 2.0.
+Image cropped for use.